oveleon/contao-glossary-bundle/README.md

 #### Glossary reader

-1. Create the front end module *Glossary-reader*
+1. Create the front-end module *Glossary-reader*
 2. Select your glossary/glossaries
 3. Embed the module in your redirect-page (for your archive)